 Instead of rewarding you for making payments, setting up autopay ensures you’ll never miss one (as long as you have enough money in your bank account, avoiding overdraft).
 Typically worth a 0.25% or 0.50% reduction on your fixed or variable interest rate, autopay is a great way to save.

-Ask about lenders’ discounts before you agree to borrow, pitting them against each other to ensure you find the best deal.
+Ask about lenders’ discounts before you agree to borrow, pitting them against each other to ensure you find your best deal.

 There are plenty of ways for lenders to ding you if your repayment goes awry.
-The consequences start with late fees and potentially lead to a default, garnished wages and worse.
+The consequences start with late fees and potentially lead to a default, garnished wages or worse.

-So when your repayment is going right, on the other hand, you should be rewarded for it.
+So when your repayment is going right, you should be rewarded for it.

-On-time payment discounts are more difficult to find than they used to be.
+Early payment discounts are hard to come by, and on-time payment discounts are also more difficult to find than in the past.
 Still, you can score significant savings through discounts for autopay, good grades, graduating and banking.
 They’re just as valuable if they reduce your interest rate, even by only a fraction of a percentage point.

 As you shop around, put the onus on lenders.
 Ask about what happens when your payment is late — and what occurs when you’re consistently on time.
 If you’re unsatisfied with their answer, it might be time to move on to a competing lender.